-Seminole Feed Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Seminole Feed Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-Seminole Feed Premium Chicken and Rice 24/12 was selected to represent the other products in the line for this review.
+Seminole Feed Premium Performance 26/18 was selected to represent both products in the line for this review.

 Dry Dog Food

 Ingredients: Poultry meal, corn meal, ground brewers rice, poultry fat (stabilized with mixed tocopherols and citric acid), corn gluten meal, beet pulp, poultry digest, flax seed, dried whole eggs, dried cheddar cheese, dried cottage cheeses, dried buttermilk, dried whey, yeast culture, salt, dicalcium phosphate, potassium chloride, choline chloride, dl-methionine, ferrous sulfate, zinc oxide, vitamin E supplement, niacin supplement, copper sulfate, d-calcium pantothenate, folic acid, vitamin A acetate in gelatin, manganous oxide, copper oxide, d-biotin, ascorbic acid (vitamin C), menadione dimethylpyrimidinol bisulfite (source of vitamin K), vitamin B12 supplement, vitamin D3 supplement, riboflavin supplement, pyridoxine hydrochloride, ethylenediamine dihydriodide, thiamine mononitrate, inositol and sodium selenite

 The first ingredient in this dog food is poultry meal.
 Poultry meal is considered a meat concentrate and contains nearly 300% more protein than fresh poultry.

 Although the word poultry doesn’t clearly identify the species, poultry meal is most commonly sourced from chicken and turkey.